jaiman.org

 Hunger strike against corruption is over.
 Time for some introspection?

 To be honest I seriously considered going to Jantar Mantar, perhaps even participate in the fast.
 But I couldn’t.
 I kept following the event closely but I could not participate.
 Not because I want more corruption, of course not.
 For some strange reason the ‘topi’ sitting on the head of Anna Hazare reminded me of the real Gandhi and the story about the kid who eats too much sugar.
 For the benefit of those who may not be familiar, the story goes like this: A woman brings her son to Gandhi and asks him to talk to her child to stop eating too much sugar because it is not good for his health.
+Gandhi asks the lady to return in two weeks.
+When she comes back he just asks the child to stop eating sugar.
+Apparently he did not give this advice to the kid earlier because he himself was eating too much sugar.

 The curious case of hunger strikes…